 The field appraiser is responsible for the data entry of his/her fieldwork into the computer file.
 This responsibility includes not only data entry, but also quality assurance to ensure that all records are as accurate as possible.
-The Chief Appraiser is responsible for maintaining all schedules and building classes to help assist the field appraisers in their normal daily work of appraising property for the purpose of Ad Valorem Taxation.
+The Chief Appraiser, with assistance from the Deputy Chief Appraiser, is responsible for maintaining all schedules and building classes to help assist the field appraisers in their normal daily work of appraising property for the purpose of Ad Valorem Taxation.

-INDIVIDUAL VALUE REVIEW PROCEDURES
+INDIVIDUAL VALUE REVIEW PROCEDURES Field Review

-Field Review